For some DETOX can be a scary word.

 Following a detox can also pinpoint other allergies or intolerances you may not have been aware of previously, even if you are already gluten-free.
 Eliminating certain foods for a period of time, then slowly re-introducing them, is key to see how you feel.
 This helps show which foods may be causing issues and need to be cut out for a while to benefit your health.

-Smoothies have become part of my weekly routine.
-I enjoy them in the morning and they definitely change how I feel throughout the day, giving me more energy and an overall better feeling of health.
+Smoothies have become part of my daily routine.
+They definitely change how I feel throughout the day, giving me more energy and an overall better feeling of health.
 I now even pack my Ninja with me when traveling.
 (You don’t need an expensive blender to make smoothies!)

-Stop the dieting and worrying about which one will work for you.
-Try a detox and make lasting habits to create your healthy lifestyle.
+Stop dieting and worrying about which one will work for you.
+Try a detox, or cleanse, and make lasting habits to create your healthy lifestyle.